hariprakash619/alarmbot/README.md

 # alarmbot
-This project is based on arduinobot
+This project is based on arduino board.